 GCPS has initially kicked off its initiative to educate stakeholders on the vision and possible effects of the Blueprint in the fall of 2021 by standing up the project committee structure.
-Blueprint became a standing topic for internal GCPS meetings for the Superintendent's Cabinet and the CAO's LEAD Team.
+Blueprint became a standing topic for internal GCPS meetings for the Superintendent's Cabinet and the Chief Academic Officer's LEAD Team.
 A presentation was delivered at the November 9, 2021 Board meeting to provide a broad overview.
-Prior to the Accountability and Implementation Board (AIB) and Maryland Department of Education (MSDE) providing specific quidance, the Executive Committee's work involved 1) education of the overarching requirements and timelines of the statute, 2) charging Pillar Leads with building their committees with relevant stakeholders and educating those individuals.
+Prior to the Accountability and Implementation Board (AIB) and Maryland Department of Education (MSDE) providing specific guidance, the Executive Committee's work involved 1) education of the overarching requirements and timelines of the statute, 2) charging Pillar Leads with building their committees with relevant stakeholders and educating those individuals.
 When AIB and MSDE began providing draft guidance on specific implementation plan requirements, GCPS revised the stakeholder engagement plan.
 The first step was recruiting additional committee members of staff, community partners, and other relevant stakeholders based upon the alignment of each person's skills, knowledge, and expertise as it relates to the various policy areas of Blueprint.

-In addition to Blueprint Implementation work, GCPS is engaging in several significant changes including the possibility of closing two schools and changing the grade band on the northern end of the county.
-These changes also require advisory committees and opportunities for engagement from the community.
+In the fall 2022, the elected Board of Education approved a grade band change in the southern end of the county to begin in FY25.
+The new grade band will be PK-6 and 7th-12th for effected schools.
+Subsequently, in addition to the Blueprint implementation work, GCPS is engaging in several other significant changes including the possibility of closing two schools and changing the grade band on the northern end of the county.
 As such, GCPS leveraged stakeholder meetings that were already scheduled and added Blueprint implementation to the agenda whenever possible.
 This was strategic in nature as GCPS was sensitive to the time commitment and the short turnaround of the Blueprint Implementation Plan in addition to the other possible changes facing the county.
-These meetings included the monthly A&S meeting, Head Start Early Head Start and Head Start Advisory Council, Title I Parent Liaison Committee, and Special Education Citizens' Advisory
+These meetings included the monthly A&S meeting, Early Head Start and

-Council.
-Many of these groups represent historically underrepresented groups (i.e. socialeconomic status, special education).
+Head Start Advisory Council, Title I Parent Liaison Committee, and Special Education Citizens' Advisory Council.
+Many of these groups represent historically underrepresented groups (i.e. social- economic status, special education).
 Additionally, GCPS dedicated a landing page specific to Blueprint on the website.
 A one-pager was developed for each pillar and shared through social media channels.
-Pillar Leads also developed a Virtual Presentation Series in which each Monday a 30-minute deep dive into each pillar was delivered via Zoom.
+Pillar Leads also developed a Virtual Educational Series in which each Monday a 30-minute deep dive into each pillar was delivered via Zoom.
 It was recorded and then shared on the website landing page for the community at-large.
 Following the presentation, GCPS requested viewers to complete a questionnaire to seek further feedback.
 Finally, on March 1, 2023 GCPS held a Community Information Session at a central location for parents and community members to learn more about the Blueprint and provide feedback on the GCPS Initial Implementation Plan.
 This was in addition to the Information Sessions provided at the January and February regularly scheduled board meetings.

-Q161 Artifact1 Title I Parent Liaison Meeting Agenda

-Q161 Artifact 2 Blueprint Community Information Session Presentation

-Q161 Artifact 3 Blueprint Community Information Session Sign-In Sheet

-Q161 Artifact 4 Blueprint Infographic Sample

-Q161 Artifact 5 Blueprint Information Session at February BOE Meeting Presentation

-See 159 Artifact 4
+Q161 Artifact1 Title I Parent Liaison Meeting AgendaQ161 Artifact 2 Blueprint Community Information Session PresentationQ161 Artifact 3 Blueprint Community Information Session Sign-In SheetQ161 Artifact 4 Blueprint Infographic SampleQ161 Artifact 5 Blueprint Information Session at February BOE Meeting PresentationSee 159 Artifact 4

-Monitoring Implementation: Discuss who will be responsible for monitoring the implementation of 162. the Blueprint Implementation Plan, including annual progress monitoring, and revisions or amendments as needed.
+162. Monitoring Implementation: Discuss who will be responsible for monitoring the implementation of the Blueprint Implementation Plan, including annual progress monitoring, and revisions or amendments as needed.
 What systems and structures will the LEA leverage to support the individuals responsible for monitoring implementation (e.g., working groups, recurring meetings, protocols for communicating and collaborating, project management tools, etc.)?